-In majority of cases, scar revision procedures are performed under local anaesthesia, especially if it is a surgical technique.
+In the majority of cases, scar revision procedures are performed under local anesthesia, especially if it is a surgical technique.
 The type of scar revision technique adapted is based on the size and depth of the scar.
-The following treatments help in taking care of the irregularities caused due to formation of scars.
+The following treatments help in taking care of the irregularities caused due to the formation of scars.

 Scar Revision Procedures

-Erbium YAG laser is used that is based on the principal of ablative fractional resurfacing.
+The erbium YAG laser is used that is based on the principle of ablative fractional resurfacing.
 Sometimes it is also used for shouldering that is to remove the sharp edges of box scars and make them more responsive to laser resurfacing.

-- Chemical peels – Certain plant extract based acids are used to exfoliate the upper layers of the dead skin, that helps in in revising the appearance of the scars to a great extent.
+- Chemical peels – Certain plant extract-based acids are used to exfoliate the upper layers of the dead skin, that helps in revising the appearance of the scars to a great extent.
 A few sessions of specific peels help in revising the scars.